Find schools that offer these popular programs

 The GED Test in Ohio

-The state of Ohio contains almost 100 GED testing centers and a number of adult education programs, which are overseen by the Ohio Department of Education (www.ode.state.oh.us).
+The state of Ohio contains over 80 GED testing centers and more than 50 adult education programs, which are overseen by the Ohio Department of Education.
 Those who pass the GED test in Ohio are awarded with an Ohio High School Equivalence Diploma.

 What Is the GED?

 The GED test is a timed exam that evaluates adults' knowledge of the subjects typically taught in high school.
-The test covers four subjects: Language arts, math, science and social studies.
-To pass, individuals need an overall score of 600 and a minimum of 150 on each section.
-Test takers can obtain an honors diploma if they score a minimum of 170 on each section.
+The test covers four subjects: language arts, math, science and social studies.
+To pass, individuals need an overall score of 580 and a minimum of 145 on each section.
+Discounted retesting is limited to two times and must be taken within 12 months of the original test.
+Those who fail after two retests must wait 60 days to schedule another retest.

 Preparing for the GED Test